How many veggies do you need to eat, anyway?

 Daily stressors are getting harder to handle

 While stress is an inevitable part of life, how we eat and treat ourselves directly affects our body’s response.
 “Inflammation is your body’s natural response to stress, so if you’re not handling stress well, inflammation and its damaging effects could be taking place,” says Sauer.
 “Foods rich in anti-inflammatory compounds such as unsaturated fatty acids [like salmon and tuna], antioxidants, polyphenols and carotenoids [like green leafy vegetables and bright-colored peppers] can help lower the levels of inflammation in the body and increase your mental capabilities to handle life’s curveballs.”
-These are 16 of the best foods for fighting inflammation.
+These are the 14 best foods to eat when you're stressed.

 You’re prone to muscle cramps